City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 - PostgreSQL - v16 preferred
 - Docker (optional)

-## Running with Docker

-In case you only wish to run the backend + database in docker, a helper script is provided.

-1. Run `./build_docker_backend.sh` (make the file executable first)
-2. Once the backend and database containers are up and running navigate to [http://localhost:3000/api](http://localhost:3000/api) and you'll see the message *"API is running"*

 ### Accessing the NestJS/PostgreSQL Docker container

 1. `docker ps` : lists docker containers running